Stephen Moorer: Director

-In 2003, Moorer produced and directed a Bay Area Critics' Awards-winning production of Buddy - The Buddy Holly Story.
+In 2003, Moorer produced and directed a production of Buddy: The Buddy Holly Story.
 This production, starring Travis Poelle, opened at the Golden Bough Playhouse in Carmel and moved to San Jose, playing at the San Jose Stage.
-The success of the production led to a revival in 2004 at the Post St. Theatre in San Francisco, garnering positive reviews and Bay Area Critics' awards for Best Musical, Best Ensemble, and Best Actor in a Musical (Travis Poelle).
+The production was revived in 2004 at the Post St. Theatre in San Francisco, garnering positive reviews and Bay Area Critics' awards for Best Musical, Best Ensemble, and Best Actor in a Musical (Poelle).
 Buddy Holly's widow, Maria Elena Holly, attended the show at each location, dancing onstage with the cast at curtain call.
-This production later returned to Carmel for several runs, most recently in 2008.
+The production returned to Carmel for several runs, most recently in 2008.

 In 2009, Moorer directed Laughter on the 23rd Floor for Pacific Repertory Theatre.
-The Monterey County Herald wrote, "Moorer has staged a terrific version of this play with a fun and talented cast".
-Between 2009 and 2016, Moorer directed a series of musical productions including "25th Annual Putnam County Spelling Bee", "All Shook Up", "Willy Wonka and the Chocolate Factory", "Poisoning Pigeons - A Tribute to Tom Lehrer", "Forbidden Broadway", "Hairspray", "Legally Blonde", "Spamalot", "Shrek the Musical", "The Pirates of Penzance", "Oliver!", and "Heathers The Musical".

-In 2016, after a two-year renovation, the Forest Theater reopened with a season highlighted by The Wizard of Oz, produced and directed by Moorer.
-In 2017, Moorer directed and produced Peter Pan, also at the Forest Theater.
-This was followed in 2018 and 2019 by Fun Home at the Golden Bough and Beauty and the Beast at the Forest.
+In 2018 and 2019: Fun Home at the Golden Bough and Beauty and the Beast at the Forest.
 Following the suspension of live performances due to the COVID-19 pandemic, Moorer reopened the Forest Theater in August 2021 by producing and directing a revival of Shrek the Musical.